Alec-lgtm/Euro-African-Bird-Migration-Patterns-Shiny-App/README.md

 ## Description

-The Euro-African Bird Migration Patterns Shiny App is an interactive web application developed as a project for the class **COMP 112 (Introduction to Data Science)**.
+The Euro-African Bird Migration Patterns Shiny App is an interactive web application developed as a project for the class **COMP 112 (Introduction to Data Science)** at Macalester College.
 This app provides insights into the migration patterns and trends of European and African birds, with a specific focus on comparing the migration behavior of the European robin and the White stork.
 It offers valuable information on migration time, altitude, velocity, and more.

 ## Authors